YasminAwad/YasminAwad/README.md

 </div>
 </body>

-# Hello 🌱
+# Hello✨
-I am a 23yo girl, currently attending the Master in Computer Science Engineering Politecnico di Milano University.
-I got my Bachelor's degree in Computer Science Engineering in 2020 at the University of Florence.
+I am a 23yo girl, currently attending the Master in Computer Science Engineering at the 'Politecnico di Milano' University.
+I got my Bachelor's degree in Computer Science Engineering in 2020 at the 'Università degli Studi di Firenze'.

 - 🔭 I’m currently working on my exams
 - 🌱 I’m currently learning: 3D Graphics and Japanese language learning